The Do’s & Don’ts of Social Media Marketing for Healthcare

 Some organizations use social media to communicate public service announcements and combat misinformation.
 For example, the World Health Organization uses social media to share infographics with research or health and safety advice.
 In an effort to encourage more people to use vaccines, the World Health Organization’s Twitter feed has included many infographics related to the positive results of immunizations, including the near-eradication of diseases and the benefits of herd immunity.
 WHO also uses the hashtag #VaccinesWork, taking part in a broader national conversation about the need for vaccination.

-Ready to bring your healthcare social media marketing to the next level?
 Contact Pacific54 today for a consultation.